City introduces emergency water plan as water pressure continues to build - The Vicksburg Post

 “We’re trying to make sure everyone’s collaborating on the same page,” he said.

-A combination of waterlines bursting or leaking coupled with overuse resulted in the system losing pressure causing people to begin losing water service Thursday.
+A combination of waterlines bursting or leaking, coupled with overuse, resulted in the system losing pressure and people began losing water service Thursday.
 Water service has since been restored to most of the city’s customers, but water pressure in some areas remains low.

-Under the emergency plan, residents are being asked to voluntarily reduce their water consumption while city public works and utility employees continue looking for and repairing leaks and broken waterlines that are contributing to the city’s water system problems.
+Under the emergency plan, residents are being asked to voluntarily reduce their water consumption while city public works and utility employees search for and repair leaks and broken waterlines that are contributing to the city’s water system problems.
 The city remains under a boil water notice.

-Residents are also asked to check their property for any leaks that may be contributing to the water problem.
+Residents are also asked to check their property for any leaks.
 If anyone is without water service, or if they see a leak, they are asked to call the city’s water and gas office at 601-636-1096.

-Water is available at Fire Station 9 on Waltersville Street, Station 5 at the Vicksburg Municipal Airport off U.S. 61 South and Station 2 on Indiana Avenue.
+Water is available at Fire Station 9 on Waltersville Street; Station 5 at the Vicksburg Municipal Airport off U.S. 61 South; and Station 2 on Indiana Avenue.
 People must bring their own containers.

-Flaggs has asked business owners and managers to check their buildings to make sure none of their water systems are leaking and shut down all car wash businesses for the next 48 hours.
+Flaggs has asked business owners and managers to check their buildings to make sure none of their water systems are leaking.
+He also shut down all car wash businesses for the next 48 hours.

 During the meeting, water and gas superintendent Dane Lovell said school district officials are checking their buildings, adding a leak at Warren Central Junior High School was discovered and repaired.